DOMESTIC ABUSE AWARENESS TRAINING

 - Signposting to local services and resources

-- Tips on how to suppport women experiencing domestic abuse in the workplace
+- Tips on how to support women experiencing domestic abuse in the workplace

 To find out more about how DAC can help your organisation please email Alison Thomas